vivianchengg/unsw-meme/README.md

 This iteration's due date described in section 7.
 Note there will be no demonstration for iteration 3.

 ### 5.10.
-Extra Features & Typescript
+Typescript

-You can gain all 10 bonus marks by ensuring your code is Typescript compliant.
+You can gain 10 bonus marks by ensuring your code is Typescript compliant.
 You can run `npm run tsc` to check this: if no output is produced, then all your files are typechecked correctly.
-Apart from this, you can gain bonus marks by implementing extra features.

-Your tutor is not required to provide any assistance with this section, as it's intended for more advanced students once they complete all other criteria to a high standard.

-A brief explanation of your additions must be written in a file <code>extra.md</code> that you need to add to your repo.

-Here are some suggestions for extra features.

-1. Frontend - **Hangman on Frontend**

-    * After a game of Hangman has been started, any user in the channel can type "/guess X" where X is an individual letter.
-If that letter is contained in the word or phrase they're trying to guess, the app should indicate where it occurs.
-If it does not occur, more of the hangman is drawn.

-    * There is a lot of flexibility in how you achieve this.
-It can be done only by modifying the backend and relying on messages to communicate the state of the game (e.g. after making a guess, the "Hangman" posts a message with a drawing of the hangman in ASCII/emoji art).
-Alternatively, you can modify the frontend, if you want to experiment with fancier graphics.

-    * The app should use words and phrases from an external source, not just a small handful hardcoded into the app.
-One suitable source is `/usr/share/dict/words` available on Unix-based systems

-    * Note that this part of the specification is deliberately open-ended.
-You're free to make your own creative choices in exactly how the game should work, as long as the end result is something that could be fairly described as Hangman.

-2. Frontend - **Dark Mode** - Modify the frontend code so that on the flip of a switch in the navbar, the website can change to "dark mode" with a colour scheme of your choosing.

-3. Frontend - **LaTEX / Markdown Support** - Modify the frontend code so that messages in channels and DMs can be rendered in LaTEX and/or Markdown.

-4. **Databases** - Implementing persistence using a form of database via `typeorm`.

-7. **New Features** - Implement one or more of the features you have elicited in your Requirements & Design.

 ### 5.11.
 Peer Assessment